 The week ended with a section on Risk and Reliability.
 Gero Walter presented some open questions from his research on system reliability (revisiting and extending his ISIPTA ‘15 contribution) causing some really productive and helpful discussion with the audience.
 After that there was a joint presentation given by Jasper de Bock, Thomas Krak and Stavros Lopatatzidis.
 They intensively made use of the blackboard for giving insights to the theory of Imprecise continous time Markov Chains with a discrete state space, which ranged from theoretical aspects to computational issues.
 The afternoon was organized by Ulrika Sahlin.
 The topic of interest was Evidence-based Decision Theory and in particular how to reflect low evidence via imprecision in the result.

 Our impression on WPMSIIP 2015: The worky-shoppy ratio was close to (or even larger than) one.
 A lot of nice presentations were given and interesting ideas were exchangend.
 Organizing the workshop was real fun and thus we can only suggest this job to everyone!

 If you wish to do so, please contact Frank Coolen.

-See you there (whereever that will be…)!
+See you there (wherever that will be…)!

 About the authors

 Christoph Jansen and Julia Plass are PhD students of Thomas Augustin at the Department of Statistics, LMU Munich.
-Christophs’s research interests include decision making under complex uncertainty and Julia’s research focus is on coarse data, partial identification and survey statistics.
+Christoph’s research interests include decision making under complex uncertainty and Julia’s research focus is on coarse data, partial identification and survey statistics.